ivandika3/tornado-microservice/README.md

 The first priority would be to get a working system up and running!
 A great submission would demonstrate a grasp of the principles of microservice architecture.

+You are required to use tornado's built in framework for HTTP request.

 ## Setup
 We will be using Python 3 for this exercise.